mnikander/cpp_sequence/README.md

 ```
 where `func` is a function which returns `true` if the value should be passed onwards, and `false` otherwise.
 An example could be a function which checks whether or not a number is positive.
-Note that a _filter_ passes values forward and executes the following stages _if and only if_ that value matches the filter.
+Note that a _filter_ passes values forward _if and only if_ that value matches the filter.
 Otherwise, the following stages are not even executed -- so we are not wasting any CPU cycles. ;)

-At the end of a pipeline, a sink receives the value and writes it to some sort of output field or container.
+At the end of a pipeline, a sink receives the result and writes it to some sort of output variable or container.

 ## Getting started